Coronavirus: A message to our visitors...

 What’s happening with Blackpool’s big events?

-Some of Blackpool’s major events have already been cancelled because of the pandemic and the difficulty in enforcing social distancing.
+Unfortunately, some of Blackpool’s major events have already been cancelled because of the pandemic and the difficulty in enforcing social distancing.
 Those that have been cancelled for 2020 include: Pride Festival, Armed Forces Week, Blackpool Air Show and Rebellion Festival.
-Others such as Ride The Lights, the Switch-On concert and World Fireworks remain under review.
+Others such as Ride The Lights and World Fireworks remain under review.
 You can get regular updates here on the VisitBlackpool website.

 📷 Credit: Gregg Wolstenholme photography